PA-MPPI: Perception-Aware Model Predictive Path Integral Control for Quadrotor Navigation in Unknown Environments: Related Work

 \textbf{Perception-Aware Navigation.} A growing number of works integrates perception objectives directly into planning and control, either to acquire task-relevant information or to maintain estimation quality.
 Perception-aware \ac{MPC} aligns the robot’s viewpoint with features to maximize visibility during challenging maneuvers~\cite{falanga2018pampc,lee2020aggressive,xing2023autonomous}.
 Information-theoretic surrogates such as Fisher Information Fields provide differentiable maps for actively choosing informative viewpoints~\cite{zhang2020fisher,lim2023fisher}.
 In exploration and inspection, planners explicitly reason about localization uncertainty to select safe, observable trajectories~\cite{papachristos2019localization}.

 The research direction of our work treat unobserved space as potentially blocked or even hazardous within partial maps, thus requiring its goal-targeted exploration~\cite{cieslewski2017rapid,zhou2021raptor,yu2022cpa}.
 The high-level planners in~\cite{zhou2021raptor,yu2022cpa} enforce perception awareness along an optimistic trajectory by monitoring potentially hazardous regions, while~\cite{cieslewski2017rapid} plans to explore the frontier of unknown space via a Dijkstra graph-search.
-While these ideas typically resort to a separate planner, they motivate our use of perception-driven costs in a single controller that rewards the line of sight to the goal and prevents motion into unknown regions, with a focus on highly cluttered environments obtained from depth images.
+The current state-of-the-art planner, SUPER \cite{super}, simultaneous plans a exploratory trajectory, guided by A* graph-search in both free and unknown space for exploration and high speed flight, and a backup trajectory in known free space for emergency stops.
+As these ideas typically resort to a separate planner, they motivate our use of perception-driven costs in a single controller that rewards the line of sight to the goal and prevents motion into unknown regions, with a focus on highly cluttered environments obtained from depth images.